pith. sign in

 proof idea

-The declaration is a definition whose body is the conjunction of value equality with the pair of strict inequalities on the cast time coordinates.
-No tactics or upstream lemmas are invoked; the three conjuncts are written explicitly.
+This is a direct definition whose body is the conjunction of value equality with the pair of strict inequalities on the integer time difference.

 why it matters

-The definition supplies the relation used by modally_equivalent_refl, modally_equivalent_symm and the modal_nyquist theorem.
-The latter states that the universe cannot distinguish possibilities finer than one tick and draws the explicit analogy to Nyquist sampling, Heisenberg uncertainty and the Gap-45 consciousness threshold.
-It therefore anchors the one-tick resolution limit inside the modal fragment of the Recognition framework.
+The definition supplies the predicate used to prove reflexivity and symmetry of modal equivalence and to state the modal Nyquist theorem (the universe cannot distinguish possibilities finer than one tick).
+That theorem is presented as the modal counterpart of Nyquist sampling, Heisenberg uncertainty, and the gap-45 consciousness threshold.
+It therefore anchors the modal layer of the Recognition framework before further geometry lemmas are derived.

 Switch to Lean above to see the machine-checked source, dependencies, and usage graph.